filecoin-project/ref-fvm/README.md

   - Reference SDK implementation to write Filecoin native actors, used by the canonical built-in actors through the Actors FVM Runtime shim.
   - User-defined FVM actors written in Rust can also use this SDK, although it is currently quite rough around the edges.
 In the next weeks, we expect to sweeten it for improved developer experience.
   - Alternative SDKs will emerge in the community.
 We also expect community teams to develop SDKs in other WASM-compilable languages such as Swift, Kotlin (using Kotlin Native), and even Go (via the TinyGo compiler).
-- `/actors`
-  - the canonical built-in actors, adapted to be deployed _inside_ the FVM, with trimmed down dependencies, and their Runtime bridging to the FVM SDK.
-Largely based off the [Forest](https://github.com/ChainSafe/forest) implementation.
 - `/shared`
   - A crate of core types and primitives shared between the FVM and the SDK.
 - `/ipld`